-Professor and Vice Chancellor, O.P.
-Jindal Global University and Dean
+Professor & Vice Chancellor, O.P.
+Jindal Global (Institution of Eminence Deemed To Be University) and Dean

 Professor (Dr.) C. Raj Kumar, a Rhodes Scholar, is the Founding Vice Chancellor of O.P.
-Jindal Global University (JGU) in India.
+Jindal Global (Institution of Eminence Deemed To Be University) (JGU) in India.
 He was appointed as the VC at the age of 34 in 2009 when the university was established.
+JGU is one of only 20 universities in India and the only non-STEM university, which has been declared as an “Institution of Eminence” by the Government of India.

 Professor Kumar is an accomplished legal scholar and works in the fields of human rights and development, comparative constitutional law, terrorism and national security, corruption and governance, law and disaster management, legal education and higher education.
-He has seven books and over hundred and fifty publications to his credit and has published widely in peer reviewed journals, and law reviews in Australia, Hong Kong, India, Japan and the USA.
+He has seven books and over hundred and fifty publications to his credit and has published widely in peer reviewed journals, law reviews in Australia, Hong Kong, India, Japan, Singapore, UK and the USA.

 Professor Kumar has academic qualifications from the University of Oxford, Harvard University, University of Hong Kong, University of Delhi and Loyola College.
 He served as a faculty member at the School of Law of City University of Hong Kong, where he taught for many years.
 Professor Kumar was awarded the Rhodes Scholarship at the University of Oxford, UK, where he obtained his Bachelor of Civil Law (B.C.L.) degree; a Landon Gammon Fellowship at the Harvard Law School, USA, where he obtained his Master of Laws (LL.M.) degree and a James Souverine Gallo Memorial Scholarship at Harvard University.
 He received the Doctor of Legal Science (S.J.D.) from the University of Hong Kong.
 He also obtained a Bachelor of Laws (LL.B.) degree from the University of Delhi, India; and a Bachelor of Commerce (B.Com.) degree from the Loyola College, University of Madras, India.